geotrellis/geotrellis-server/stac-example/README.md

   asset-limit = 1000 // Max assets returned by the STAC search request source = "http://localhost:9090/" // Path to the STAC API endpoint default-style = "red-to-blue"
-  // force time positions computation even if the range is given through the collection / layer summary compute-time-positions = true
+  // force time positions fetch from items even if the range is given through the collection / layer summary fetch-time-positions = true
   // optional field (can be added to all layers definitions)
-  // the default value is "self", meaning that it would use the OGC Time in a format recieved from the source time-format = "{interval | positions | self}" ignore-time = false // work with temporal layers as with spatial layers, false by default
+  // the default value is "default", meaning that it would use the OGC Time in a format recieved from the source time-format = "{interval | positions | default}" ignore-time = false // work with temporal layers as with spatial layers, false by default
   // specify the default temporal rollback, oldest by default time-default = "{newest | oldest | ISO compatible date time}"